the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.55 Nights Away Permit Scheme
 -----------------------------------
 a.
-All camping and residential experiences within the United Kingdom are subject to Rules 9.55 -- 9.63.
+All camping and residential experiences within the United Kingdom are subject to :rule:`9.55` -- :rule:`9.63`.

 b.
 This includes all events where it is intended that young people will sleep overnight and arrangements are put in place for this purpose, such as sleepovers, camps, Pack Holidays and expeditions.

 c.
-Nights away abroad are subject to `Rule 9.64 <https://www.scouts.org.uk/por/9-activities/#9.64>`__
+Nights away abroad are subject to :rule:`9.64`

 Rule 9.56 Nights Away Responsibilities
 --------------------------------------